How to buy a vehicle in the US as a non US-resident

 Only if you're prepared.

-So if you were planning on paying for your vehicle with a card, forget it.
+So if you were planning on paying for your vehicle with a card, you should probably make other plans.

 The most common way to pay for a vehicle in the US is with a Cashier's Check.
 This is a special type of check issued directly from a US bank that cannot be reversed.